codee-com/open-catalog/Checks/PWR040/README.md

 inefficient matrix access is decreased which leads to improvement in program speed.

->**Note**
+> [!NOTE]
->The benefit of loop tiling directly depends on the size of the dataset.
+> The benefit of loop tiling directly depends on the size of the dataset.
 Large
->datasets profit from loop tiling a lot, in contrast to small datasets that
+> datasets profit from loop tiling a lot, in contrast to small datasets that
->don't profit that much.
+> don't profit that much.

 ### Code example